adrialopezescoriza/adrialopezescoriza.github.io/_pages/about.md

   - /about.html
 ---

-# About Me

 Hey, I'm Adrià, a final-year Robotics, Systems, and Control MSc student at [ETH Zurich](https://www.ub.edu/web/ub/en/).
-My academic journey has been driven by a deep interest in robotics, reinforcement learning, and decision making. 🤖
+My current research interests lie at the intersection between robotics, reinforcement learning, and decision making.
+My long-term goal is to enable long-term reasoning in embodied AI agents so that they can seamlessly interact with their environment. 🤖

-## Education
+## Research Interests

-🎓 I started my academic journey with a Bachelor's in Telecommunications Engineering from the [Universitat Politécnica de Catalunya](https://telecos.upc.edu/en?set_language=en) (UPC) in Barcelona, Spain.
-Graduated with honors and a GPA of 8.27/10, diving into signal processing, communication systems, and electronic control.

-Furthered my skills with an enriching semester at the [Electrical Engineering Department](https://ee.ethz.ch/) of ETH Zurich through the Bachelor Mobility Program.

-Currently pursuing a Master's degree in Robotics, Systems & Control at ETH Zurich, exploring captivating courses and research projects. 🧠
+Within deep reinforcement learning, embodied AI, and robotics, I am particularly interested in:

+**Hierarchical / Skill-based learning**: enable long-horizon task learning through temporal abstraction and guided exploration.

+**Model-based learning**: build internal world models of the embodied self and the world to develop a general understanding and improve sample-efficiency in learning through planning.

+**Representation learning**: autonomously infer and discover the underlying temporal, spatial, and causal structures of the input across different modalities for efficient decision-making and generalization.

+A sample of other topics that I’m also very curious about: generative models, multi-agent cooperation, life-long learning and learning from human videos.

 ## Research & Work Experience

-My academic journey intertwined with practical experiences that fuel my passion for robotics and autonomous systems:

 ### Master Thesis at Visual Intelligence and Systems Lab